isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 The `<figure>` element is recommended for semantic SEO and the `video_container` class will assure the video is displayed responsively.

-Consult the [markdown guide](/handbook/product/technical-writing/markdown-guide/#videos) for the correct markdown markup to apply to different sources (YouTube, Google Drive, HTML video).
+Consult the [markdown guide](https://github.com/isamu-isozaki/teamai_test/tree/master/product/technical-writing/markdown-guide/#videos/index.html.md) for the correct markdown markup to apply to different sources (YouTube, Google Drive, HTML video/index.html.md).

 For feature blocks, you can add a video instead of an image, by using the entry `video:`.
 If present, the feature section won't display any images, only the video.
 Example: